AlmirPaulo/Organizer_Bot/README.md

 ## Possible Issues
 ### Does it works in Windows?
 Not yet.

+### Does it Works in Mac?
+Honestly, I don't know.
+Maybe.
+If you test it and it works, please let me know!

 ### How I turn it off?

 				ps ax| grep organizer_bot.py